Are you a women over 50?

 Then, our bone mass stays pretty stable until midlife - menopause to be exact.
 For women, the first five years after menopause can lead to a 20% decrease in bone density due to our dropping estrogen level.

-Risk factors are both controllable and uncontrollable.
-Uncontrollable risk factors include; gender – women are more likely to develop osteoporosis and/or it’s precursor, osteopenia; age; family history; low body weight; race – Asians and Caucasians are most at risk.
+Risk factors can be uncontrollable; gender – women are more likely to develop osteoporosis and/or it’s precursor, osteopenia; age; family history; low body weight; race – Asians and Caucasians are most at risk.

 And exercise!
-Exercise is crucial to help avoid and improve bone loss!
-As I mentioned before, bones are dynamic and need to be stressed to grow.
-Be sure you include weight training to provide this bone stress, as well as balance, spine strengthening, posture, and function exercises.
+Weight bearing exercise is crucial to help avoid and improve bone loss!
+As I mentioned before, bones are constantly changing.
+The more they’re stressed, the more they grow.
+(Just like muscles!)
+Exercise is one of the best things you can do to strengthen your bones.
+Be sure to include weight training, as well as balance, spine strengthening, posture, and functional exercises.

 I’ve worked with numerous clients with osteoporosis or osteopenia.
 With consistent, safe weight training, they have slowed or even reversed their bone loss.
-Exercise works!
+Trust me, exercise works!

 For more tips about osteoporosis, click here to receive my free PDF, ‘Eight Facts Everyone at Risk for Osteoporosis Must Know ’.